 The graduate program in Integrated Marketing Communications is designed for students seeking careers or seeking to advance their careers with marketers, advertising agencies, direct marketing organizations, public relations firms, and the media.
+The Roosevelt IMC Program is offered at both the Chicago and Schaumburg campuses.

 The Schaumburg campus IMC Cohort Program.
 This program is designed to allow working adults to continue full-time employment while pursuing the degree part-time as part of a cohort group.
 The cohort goes through the program as an intact group for the entire 36-semester-hour program.
+These special guidelines apply to the Schaumburg campus IMC Cohort Program only:

 Deadlines.
 A new cohort will form as needed for each fall semester.
 The deadline for admission is July 15 each year, and the deadline for registration is August 1.